No. 6 Louisville rallies, then survives Georgia Tech 68-64 - WHIZ News

 BIG PICTURE

-Georgia Tech: The mercurial Yellow Jackets lost their previous two games by just nine points and have lost their last four ACC matchups by 23 total points.
-They battled back after a cold second-half stretch.
+Georgia Tech: The mercurial Yellow Jackets lost their previous two games by just nine points and have lost their last four ACC matchups by 22 total points.
+They battled back after a cold second-half stretch but came up just short to fall to 3-2 in conference road games.

+“All you can ask for is a shot to win the game late.
+We had two opportunities and neither fell,” coach Josh Pastner said.
+“I wanted Michael Devoe to go for the win there at the end.
+He’s shot that 50,000 times on his own practicing.
+It looked good whenever it released his hands.
+It just rimmed out.”

 Louisville: Having cleared a big hurdle last weekend with a three-game road sweep, the Cardinals sought to maintain momentum and chemistry at home.
 Breaking through against the Yellow Jackets took time and effort, especially considering their poor free-throw shooting (14 of 23, 60.9%).